victorrmatos19/schedulingTransferService/README.md

 Redis:
 - Execute the command on terminal to run Redis container: docker run -p 6379:6379 --name redis -d redis:5.0.3
 MySql:
-- Execute the command on terminal to run Redis container: docker run -p 3306:3306 --name container-mysql -e MYSQL_USER=user-root -e MYSQL_PASSWORD=senha-mysql -e MYSQL_DATABASE=mydb -e MYSQL_ROOT_PASSWORD=root -d mysql/mysql-server:5.6
+- Execute the command on terminal to run MySQL container: docker run -p 3306:3306 --name container-mysql -e MYSQL_USER=user-root -e MYSQL_PASSWORD=senha-mysql -e MYSQL_DATABASE=mydb -e MYSQL_ROOT_PASSWORD=root -d mysql/mysql-server:5.6
+- Execute the command on terminal to run MySQL bash: docker exec -it container-mysql bash
+- In the terminal type : "mysql -uroot -p", type password "root" and run the script contained in the 'script.sql" file

 *Ps: Make sure you have docker installed*

 - Clone repository in your machine.
 Use the command on terminal: git clone https://github.com/victorrmatos19/githubinterface.git
-- Open project in your IDE, execute the commando on terminal: mvn clean install
+- Open project in your IDE, execute the command on terminal: mvn clean install
 - Run project.

 *Ps: Make sure you have Maven and Git installed*